Would you rather listen to this article? Use the player below or download on iTunes.

-How many minutes of rigorous exercise do you think you’d have to perform to burn off the calories from three cookies?
+How many minutes of vigorous exercise do you think you’d have to perform to burn off the calories from three cookies?

 Who cares.
 That’s a stupid question.